Postrantor/Computer-Architectur/output.md

 <p>Global Memory</p>
 </blockquote></td>
 <td><blockquote>
-<p>DRAM memory accessible by all “Streaming Multiprocessors” (or
+<p>DRAM memory accessible by all  "Streaming Multiprocessors"  (or
 multithreaded SIMD processors) in a GPU.
-OpenCL calls it “Global Memory.”</p>
+OpenCL calls it  "Global Memory." </p>
 </blockquote></td>
 <td><blockquote>
 <p>Global Memory is accessible by all CUDA Threads in any Thread Block